A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 - Distance: 2 miles (5 km) northwest (directions)

 Jocotenango is Antigua’s close neighbor to the north.
-The town itself is quaint, with beautiful art murals scattered around the village led by a young and active youth community.
-Apart from strolling the plaza and cute church, and visiting the street art, there’s not much in the way of activities.
-But there is a hidden gem here to discover.
+The town itself is quaint, with beautiful art murals scattered around the village and led by a young and active youth community.
+Apart from strolling the plaza and cute church, and visiting the street art, there’s not much in the way of activities—but there is a hidden gem here to discover!

-I’m talking about the 150-yr-old coffee farm and plantation, which is still a working farm but that now also features three museums.
-Together, they are housed under the Centro Cultural La Azotea which endeavors to educate and preserve the history of coffee cultivation and the influence of traditional Maya art and crafts of the Antiga valley.
+The 150-year-old coffee farm and plantation, known as Finca La Azotea, is a working farm that features three museums.
+Together, they are housed under the Centro Cultural La Azotea, which endeavors to educate and preserve the history of coffee cultivation and the influence of traditional Maya art and crafts of the Antiga Valley.

 La Azotea offers more than just the plantation; there’s also a beer garden, chocolate workshop, breakdance classes, horse riding, equestrian lessons, mini-golf, bike rentals/trails, and more.
 The center is pet-friendly, too!

-While you can visit on your own (10-minute Uber ride), there are all-included ATV tours to take up the level of fun a notch.
+While you can visit on your own (10-minute Uber ride), there are also all-included ATV tours to take the fun up a notch.

 4. Antigua’s Fincas